 The roll has a fantastic mix of spices throughout and is quite spicy as well, but the vegetables served with it help calm down the heat.
 It’s almost like a spicy egg roll with mutton inside.
 If you like spicy food and non-veg Indian dishes, the mutton roll is definitely for you!

-The name of the next street food on our list of the 25 Indian street food dishes you must try in Mumbai, the chicken lollipop, might make you think this is a sweet dish, but it’s not—it’s actually a fried chicken drumstick that is bathed in a bright red curry that is so vibrant and rich that it changes the color of the chicken’s skin and meat!
+The name of the next street food on our list of the 25 street food in Mumbai, the chicken lollipop, might make you think this is a sweet dish, but it’s not—it’s actually a fried chicken drumstick that is bathed in a bright red curry that is so vibrant and rich that it changes the color of the chicken’s skin and meat!

 When the drumsticks are held upright, they resemble a lollipop, hence its unique name.
 While you may have had fried chicken before, I’m pretty sure that, unless you’ve been to India before, you’ve never had fried chicken like this!
 It’s intensely flavorful and not too spicy, and is served with a wonderful ginger sauce that had my taste buds craving more.
 I assure you, you’ll be craving more too after just one bite!